-Where do graduates go?
-Our graduates are pursuing a wide range of interests including: elementary and high school education, university outdoor programs, environmental education centers, camps, zoo education, community program administrator, federal land management agencies, and a couple of PhD’s.
+Our graduates are pursuing a wide range of interests including: teaching elementary and high school education, university outdoor programs, environmental education centers, camps, zoo education, community programs, federal land management agencies, and PhD’s.

-How many credits would I earn?
-33 credits for the six core courses, one seminar course, practicum, field experience and project.
+33 credits total for the eight core courses, practicum, professional field experiences, and the year-long project.

-Does it involve writing a thesis?
 This is a non-thesis master’s degree.
-Instead, we require project.
+Instead, we require a year-long project.
 Working with one or two professors, you will design a project that complements your lifelong aspirations and experience.
-The projects may focus on the process of learning, or the physical environment.
-All projects have a review of the literature, some data collection and an emphasis on curriculum for distribution to the public.
+The projects may focus on the process of learning or the physical environment.
+All projects have a review of the literature, some data collection, and an emphasis on curriculum for distribution to the public.

-What does this degree course cost?
-Please visit the tuition and financial aid page for more information.
+Please visit the Tuition and Costs page for more information.

-Are scholarships available?
 There are a limited number of scholarships available.
-For more information, please visit the tuition and financial aid page.
+For more information, please visit the Scholarships and Aid page.

-Does this include room and board?
-No, students are responsible for organizing their own housing but three farm houses have been remodeled to accommodate eight students.
-For more information, please visit the tuition and financial aid page.
+No, students are responsible for organizing their own housing; however three farm houses on Merry Lea’s property have been remodeled to accommodate eight students.
+For more information, please visit the Tuition and Costs page.

-When I take this degree course, will I obtain my teaching certification?
-No. This can be obtained in a state-certified education program or through a transition-to-teaching program.
+No, this can be obtained in a state-certified education program or through a transition-to-teaching program.

-What is the time expectation?
-This is an intensive program as all the credits are earned within one calendar year.
-Typically students will be at Merry Lea Monday through Friday for classes, practicum and project research.
-There will also be four to six required weekend seminars or programs throughout the year and three weeks in the Bahamas.
+This is an intensive program as all the credits are earned within one year.
+Typically students will be at Merry Lea Monday through Friday for classes, practicum, and project research.
+There will also be four to six required weekend seminars or programs throughout the year, and three weeks on an intercultural experience trip.

-Do I get paid for my teaching within the K-12 programs?
-No, this is your practicum and you will be receiving academic credit for this work.
-It is comparable to student teaching.
+No, this is a practicum and you will be receiving academic credit for this work: much like student teaching.
 The time teaching is about 280 hours and we emphasize tackling problems and issues in communication across many age groups.
 This is your opportunity to explore different learning styles and strategies.
 Your teaching is accompanied by a seminar.